 Currently, no specific therapy is available that has demonstrated efficacy in the treatment of Ebola hemorrhagic fever, and there are no commercially available Ebola virus vaccines.
 (See Treatment.)
 General medical support is critical.
 Care must be administered with strict attention to barrier isolation.
 Because the source of Ebola virus is unknown, education and prevention of primary cases is problematic.
 Education of communities at risk, especially healthcare workers, can greatly reduce the number of secondary person-to-person transmissions.

-For information on the current (2014) Western African Ebola virus outbreak in Guinea, Sierra Leone, Liberia, as well as Nigeria, see Epidemiology.
-The current outbreak has prompted the Centers for Disease Control and Prevention (CDC) to issue a level 3 travel advisory (avoidance of nonessential travel) to Sierra Leone, Guinea, and Liberia.
-Those who do travel to these countries are advised to avoid contact with the blood and body fluids of people with known Ebola virus infection.
+For information on the current (2014) Ebola virus outbreak, see Epidemiology.
+The current outbreak has prompted the Centers for Disease Control and Prevention (CDC) to issue a level 3 travel advisory (avoidance of nonessential travel) to Sierra Leone, Guinea, and Liberia; a level 2 travel advisory (practice enhanced precautions) to Democratic Republic of the Congo; and level 1 travel advisory (practice usual precautions) to Nigeria.
+Those who travel to Sierra Leone, Guinea, and Liberia are advised to avoid contact with the blood and body fluids of people with known Ebola virus infection.

 The known members of the family Filoviridae are the genera Ebolavirus (Ebola virus) and Marburgvirus (Marburg virus).
 According the 2012 virus taxonomy of the International Committee on Taxonomy of Viruses, Ebolavirus is classified into the following 5 separate species:

 Filoviruses such as Ebola virus share a characteristic filamentous form, with a uniform diameter of approximately 80 nm but a highly variable length.
 Filaments may be straight, but they are often folded on themselves (see the image below).

 Ebola virus.
 Courtesy of the US Centers for Disease Control and Prevention.